-However, over consumption of sugar is a major cause of obesity, as well as being linked with increasing inflammation.
+However, over-consumption of sugar is a major cause of obesity, as well as being linked to increased inflammation.

 If you don’t eat a few servings of oily fish each week then using a quality fish oil each day – such as Advanced Fish Oil – is certainly recommended.

 Stress is a major driver of symptoms, it’s been shown to increase inflammation levels and will affect how well you digest foods (not to mention, quite often, the foods that you choose to eat).

 Keeping stress under control is critical for long-term health.
 There are many factors involved in doing that, but this article lists 5 nutrients that can help a huge amount.